Rqueue provides an abstraction over Redis for Producer/Consumer patterns, supporting two main types of queues:

-- General queue (FIFO)
+- General Queue: A standard First-In-First-Out (FIFO) queue.

 Rqueue Architecture